oaguy1/cl-yassg/README.md

 [![Build Status](https://app.travis-ci.com/oaguy1/cl-yassg.svg?branch=main)](https://app.travis-ci.com/oaguy1/cl-yassg)

-This is less of an actual static site generator as it is a tool for parsing markdown files with simple front matter into a tree of variables that can then send off into the templating engine of your choice.
+This is less of an actual static site generator as it is a tool for parsing markdown files with simple front matter into a tree of variables that can then be sent off into the templating engine of your choice.
 While this approach is slightly less "batteries included" it is intended to give the user ultimate freedom to use whatever templates/outputs they like.
 To see a "canonical" implementation of what using this engine looks like, checkout [this repo](https://github.com/oaguy1/blog).

 ## Usage

-This generator takes arbitrarily nested folders and turns them into variables for the Common Lisp templating software of your choice.
-Templates are represented are functions that get passed into the engine using the `register-template` function.
+This generator takes arbitrarily nested folder structure and turns it into variables for the Common Lisp templating software of your choice.
+Templates are represented as functions that get passed into the engine using the `register-template` function.
 All top level variables are passed in as string values in named key arguments.
-Template functions may receive more key arguments than are expected, therefore it is required to include the `&allow-other-keys` flag set in the key arguments to your function.
+Template functions may receive more key arguments than are expected, therefore it is required to include the `&allow-other-keys` flag in the key arguments to your function.
 Usage demonstrated below:

 ```Lisp
 ;;; using Spinneret HTML DSL